 What is the main advantage of this technique?

-Mikhail Skliar: The main advantage of this technique is the use of post-imaging data analysis to account for shape distortion caused by immobilization.
-The obtained sizing results are consistent with the gold-standard cryo-TEM imaging, which remains a costly and challenging technique.
+Mikhail Skliar: The main advantage of this technique is the convenient electrostatic fixation of vesicles on the scanned surface and post-imaging data analysis to account for shape distortion caused by immobilization.
+The obtained vesicle sizing results are consistent with the gold-standard cryo-TEM imaging, which remains a costly and challenging technique.

 OPTIONAL Interview Statements: